Work with variables

 Pass variables between topics

-When you redirect one topic to another, you can pass the values of variables between the original topic and the destination topic.
+When you redirect one topic to another, you can pass the values of variables from the originating topic to the destination topic and also return values from the destination topic to the originating topic.
 Passing variables between topics is especially useful when an earlier topic already collected information that a later topic needs.
 Your users will appreciate not having to answer the same questions again.

 Receive values from other topics

-In this example, we'll use two topics, Greeting and Talk to Customer.
+In this example, we use two topics, Greeting and Talk to Customer.
 Both topics ask for the customer's name.
 However, if the Greeting topic runs first, the Talk to Customer topic skips its question.
-Instead, it uses the value of the variable that's passed from the Greeting topic.
+Instead, it uses the value of the variable passed from the Greeting topic.

 Here's the flow of the Talk to Customer topic: